gkaf89/NCC-Trainings/docs/openacc/exercise-1.md

 In our first exercise, we will look into how to offload the computation to the device (GPU).
 Because the main aim of the OpenACC is to facilitate offloading the computation using OpenACC APIs.
-OpenACC provides two kinds of variants to offload the computations to GPU.
+OpenACC provides two variants to offload the computations to GPU.
 They are explained as follows,

    - OpenACC provides two compute constructs to parallelize the computation
    - The first one is `parallel`, and the second is `kernels`